shane-reaume/MCP-DOCKER-Atlassian/README.md

 This repository contains configuration and scripts to easily run the MCP Atlassian server in a Docker container, providing access to Confluence and Jira resources via the Model Context Protocol.

-> **Note:** There are some known MyPy type checking issues inherited from the upstream project.
-These are documented in `.pre-commit-config.yaml` and don't affect functionality.
-They will be addressed in future updates.
+> **Note:** Previous MyPy type checking issues inherited from the upstream project have been resolved.
+The type checking system is now fully functional and passing all checks.

 ## Prerequisites